 Once you've assigned some devices, you should be able to go to Devices > iOS/iPadOS > Enrollment program tokens and pick the token you just added.
 Click on Devices and then if you press Sync it should perform a sync with Apple and eventually show your devices.

 The final step is setting up the VPP Token.
 This is used for deploying apps to the devices.
 Go to Tenant Administration > Connectors and tokens > Apple VPP Tokens and click on Create.
 Back in Apple School Manager, you'll need to set up a location if you haven't already got one - under Locations at the top of the left hand menu.
 Once you've made a location (it may take a few minutes for this next bit to appear, at least it did when I made a second location for testing purposes) go to Settings > Apps and Books and scroll down to the bottom where you should see My Server Tokens.
 Download the token for the location you want to use.
 Upload this into the Intune settings page we were just on and finish the steps.

-Go to Devices > Enroll Devices > Apple enrollment and click on your token.
+Go to Devices > Enroll Devices > Apple enrollment, click on Enrolment Program Tokens and then click on your token.
 Click on Profiles and then Create profile.
 Follow through the steps to create your profile - this will include things like whether you want the devices to be Supervised (I always say Yes for this), and which screens you want to skip when the device runs its initial setup routine.
 I tend to hide all of them except Location Services - this is needed for the device to determine its time zone and cannot (yet) be controlled by the MDM.